ouspg/CloudAndNetworkSecurity/7. Security of Internet: The Big Picture/README.md

 ## Task 3 (W.I.P):
 This task will focus on the contents of the previous lecture, particularly the one provided in [moodle](https://moodle.oulu.fi/pluginfile.php/2289617/mod_resource/content/1/Luento%207B%20internet.pdf).
 You aren't expected to create any code in this task, instead this will focus on the theoretical side of things in an academic perspective concerning Autonomous System(s) with the focus on creating a visualization of the information you gather.
+You are allowed to use AI in this task, but you do need to back up the information you provide with relevant sources.
+Create a list of links to the sources you used to complete this task and **cite them properly** as if this was a small scientific article.

 You are free to use any resources found online, but the previously mentioned lecture slides provide a good starting point and links to good resources.
-Cite the sources properly that you used during this task.

 Ensure that the answers you provide are under 200 words per section.

 ### A) Autonomous Systems in general (0.15p)
 Briefly summarize what ASs are and their core features.
 Explain whether an ISP's network is equivalent to an AS and describe the structures behind ISP and AS and what routing protocols are used to exchange routing information between ASs.
-Utilize a tool such as bgp.tools or similar to find out the AS associated with **your current IP address**.
+Utilize a tool such as bgp.tools or similar to find out the ASs and upstreams about **your current IP address**, did you find any other information from the tool?

 ```
 Return a quick summary of the questions asked